Poster submissions instructions

 Please email your poster as a PDF to the program committee (The BHC Program Committee <ProgramCommittee@thebhc.org>) by March 1, 2025.

-At the conference:
+At the Conference

-How to make a poster?
+How to Make a Poster?

-- Consistent and clean layout
+- Use a consistent and clean layout.

 - PowerPoint

-- Adobe Illustration, Photoshop, and InDesign
+- Adobe Illustrator, Photoshop, and InDesign

 - Free online software (e.g., Canva), see a list of online tools

-Poster format:
+Poster Format

 *For poster templates, see the following page: https://guides.lib.unc.edu/posters/templates